 TGme editor: Modify the following pagraph as follows (track change on):

 The entropy of k shall then be extracted using H to produce keyseed.
 The key derivation function from 12.7.1.6.2 (Key derivation function (KDF)) shall then be used with the hash algorithm identified for H() (see 12.4.2 (Assumptions on SAE)) to derive a key confirmation key, KCK, and a pairwise master key, PMK, from keyseed.
 If used with the looping method of PWE generation (see 12.4.4.2.2 (Generation of the password element with ECC groups by looping) and 12.4.4.3.2 (Generation of the password element with FFC groups by looping)), both the KCK and PMK shall be 256 bits in length.
-If used with AKMs 00-0F-AC:8 or 00-0F-AC:9 and the direct hashing technique of PWE generation (see 12.4.4.2.3 (Hash-to-curve generation of the password element with ECC groups) and 12.4.4.3.3 (Direct generation of the password element with FFC groups)), the KCK shall be the length of the digest generated by H() and the PMK shall be 256 bits in length.
-Use of other AKMs with the direct hashing technique will require definition of the length of the PMK.
+If used with AKMs 00-0F-AC:8 or 00-0F-AC:9 and the direct hashing technique of PWE generation (see 12.4.4.2.3 (Hash-to-curve generation of the password element with ECC groups) and 12.4.4.3.3 (Direct generation of the password element with FFC groups)), the KCK shall be the length of the digest generated by H() and the PMK shall be 256 bits in length (see 12.7.1.3 (Pairwise key hierarchy)).
+If used with AKMs 00-0F-AC: <ANA-AKM-1> or 00-0F-AC: <ANA-AKM-2> and the direct hashing technique of PWE generation (see 12.4.4.2.3 (Hash-to-curve generation of the password element with ECC groups) and 12.4.4.3.3 (Direct generation of the password element with FFC groups)), the KCK shall be the length of the digest generated by H() and the PMK shall be 384 bits in length (see 12.7.1.3 (Pairwise key hierarchy)).Use of other AKMs with the direct hashing technique will require definition of the length of the PMK.
 If both SAE Commit messages indicated a status code of SAE_HASH_TO_ELEMENT, a salt consisting of the concatenation of the rejected groups from each peer’s Rejected Groups element shall be passed to the KDF; those of the peer with the highest MAC address go first (if only one sent a Rejected Groups element then the salt will consist of that list).
 If neither peer sent a Rejected Groups element or the status code was not SAE_HASH_TO_ELEMENT, the salt shall consist of a series of octets of the value zero whose length equals the length of the digest of the hash function used to instantiate H().

 TGme editor: Modify the following pagraph as follows (track change on):